 The interesting thing is that he didn’t experience it once.
 It happened a number of times, a few weeks apart, in exactly the same way.

-He realized that he passed out every time as the man turned to run and the loud bang rang out.
+He realized that he passed out every time the man turned to run and a loud bang rang out.

-The poor guy was obviously in quite a state, realizing that what he was witnessing was something he could not understand according to his everyday frame of reference.
+The poor guy was obviously in quite a state, realizing that what he was witnessing was something he couldn't understand according to his everyday frame of reference.